Skip to Content

 Visa requirements: Thailand offers visa-free travel to a lot of countries for stays of up to 30 days.
 Check your personal visa requirements here before you book your travel to Bangkok to see if your nationality is exempt and how to get a visa if not.

-Some travelers may also need vaccinations for hepatitis B, cholera, Japanese encephalitis, malaria, yellow fever, and rabies, depending on what you'll be doing.
+Vaccinations: All travelers should ensure they're up to date with routine vaccinations like measles, mumps, and chickenpox.
+Some travel doctors might also recommend that you get vaccinated for hepatitis A+B, typhoid, cholera, Japanese encephalitis, malaria, yellow fever, and rabies, depending on what you'll be doing.
 Check the CDC website for the most up-to-date info before you head to Thailand and talk to your doctor.

 Currency: The currency used in Thailand is called the Thai Baht.
 The currency code is THB and the symbol is written as ฿.
 Currently, $1 USD is worth about ฿31.87, €1 converts to around ฿34.66, and £1 is worth about ฿41.18.
 You'll get the best exchange rates at SuperRich branches in Bangkok.

 Tipping culture: Thailand is not a country with a strong tipping culture so you won't ever be expected to tip in Bangkok or other parts of the country.
 If you feel like you received really good service you can always round up to the nearest note as a tip.
-Check out this guide for more detailed information on when you should or shouldn't tip in Thailand.

 Gay map of Bangkok

 Here is a detailed map of Gay Bangkok which includes our favorite gay friendly hotels, gay bars, and clubs as well as all the best things to do in Bangkok.
-Use it to help plan your own fabulous gay trip to this exciting city!

 Our gay map of Bangkok showing where to find all the best gay hotels, bars, clubs, saunas, restaurants and more